 Just like spicy foods, skip anything that is hard to digest like a thick, juicy steak.
 If you’re bulking up, you want to add a high carb ratio like tuna and rice; but if you are leaning out, you want to avoid carbs and drink a protein shake to retain the muscles.

 These are classically marketed as the perfect hydration replenishment post-workout because of their electrolytes—so what could be so bad?
 The high sugar content in sports drinks makes them unnecessary post-workout when your body doesn’t need the extra glucose running through your bloodstream.
 “If you feel drained and in need of glucose replacement, reach for coconut water or a healthy smoothie.
 A syrupy sports drink will just cause your blood sugar to spike violently when you don’t need it.

 7. Raw Veggies

 Skipping raw veggies after a workout may seem confusing since they usually are a great choice.
 But it’s not the nutritional value that is the problem.
 The problem is how filling raw veggies can be when your body needs serious replenishment.
 After a tough workout, you need calories, high-quality carbohydrates, and protein.
-If you fill up on raw veggies that take a lot of volume in the stomach and make you feel full very quickly, you won’t be getting the amount nutrients or calories you need post workout.
+If you fill up on raw veggies that take a lot of volume in the stomach and make you feel full very quickly, you won’t be getting the number of nutrients or calories you need post-workout.